Have you been dreaming of someone dying again? Perhaps your mother, father, boyfriend or girlfriend, husband or wife?

 Condensation: This is the idea that one single element of a dream can represent several things.
-For instance, in the dream about someone dying, the person dying may actually represent a group of people.
+For instance, in the dream, the person dying may actually represent a group of people.

-Displacement: This is the idea that the emotionally important event in the dream may happen to a substitute instead of the real, intended person / object.
-In our dream about someone dying, the person who dies could be a stand-in for someone else entirely.
+Displacement: This is the idea that the emotionally important event in the dream may happen to a substitute instead of the real, intended person or object.
+In our dream of a loved one dying or dying again, the person who dies could be a stand-in for someone else entirely.

-When we apply these concepts to the dream about someone dying, we can start to see what’s going on.
+When we apply these concepts to the dream, we can start to see what’s going on.

-When you’re dreaming of someone dying, it could mean a variety of things.
+When you’re dreaming of someone dying again, it could mean a variety of things.
 All of which are to do with endings and beginnings.

 - A relationship is over

-The most obvious interpretation of a dream in which someone dies.
-The relationship is over.
+The most obvious interpretation for a dream of a loved one dying is that your relationship is over.

 - A pattern / bad habit is over

-The person who dies in your dream might not actually represent a person at all?
+Your dream of someone dying does not actually represent a person at all.

 Truth is, the death of a person could represent the end of a pattern or a habit.
-And that could be a very good thing, depending on the habit.
+And that could be a particularly good thing, depending on the habit.

-So take heart and feel reassured.
-Death might not literally mean death in the way we think of it.
+So, take heart and feel reassured.
+Death might not mean death in the way we think of it.

 - You’re about to start a new chapter